-The Manning's n coefficient (also referred to as Gauckler-Manning coefficient) was originally first developed for open channel flow (Gauckler 1867).
-In SMS 11.0 the bottom roughness is specified in the Bottom Friction Dataset section of within the Input tab of the CMS-Flow Model Control window (see Figure 2-22).
+In SMS versions 10.1 and earlier, the bottom roughness was specified using the Manning's n coefficient in the Cells tab of the CMS-Flow Model Control window.
+In SMS 11.0 the bottom roughness is specified in the Bottom Friction Dataset section of within the Input tab of the CMS-Flow Model Control window (see Figure 2-23).
 The Bottom Friction Dataset is specified at every computational (ocean) cell and is required for each model simulation.
 In SMS 11.1, the bottom friction dataset is specified in the Flow tab of the CMS-Flow Model Control window (see Figure 2-19).
 As in SMS 11.0, the bottom roughness can be specified as a roughness height, bottom friction coefficient, or in Manning's n coefficient.